plasticmacaroni/bg3-missables/checklist.md

 - Save [Sazza](https://bg3.wiki/wiki/Sazza)
 - After recusing Halsin, be sure to speak to [Rath](https://bg3.wiki/wiki/Rath) to get access to the druid vault
 - Speak with [Alfira](https://bg3.wiki/wiki/Alfira) within the Grove
-  - Learn an instrument
+  - Learn an instrument by playing along
-- You will find [Dammon](https://bg3.wiki/wiki/Dammon) that has something important for Karlach
+- You will find [Dammon](https://bg3.wiki/wiki/Dammon) who has something important for Karlach
 - Bugbear Assassin -- go past the entrance, immediately turn right up the hill
 - Heal the [paralyzed Tiefling](https://bg3.wiki/wiki/Pandirna)
 - After [recruiting a new bear friend](https://bg3.wiki/wiki/Rescue_the_Druid_Halsin), speak to Rath and enter the [Druid vault](https://bg3.wiki/wiki/Hidden_Vault)